Designed in conjunction with senior aviation managers, our Airline, Airport and Aviation

 aviation system.
 Aviation is an exciting industrial sector that ranges from the technological

 excellence of aviation engineering to the management of global airlines and airports.

 91% of students on this course were satisfied with the teaching according to the National Student Survey 2021.

-This multi-disciplinary course focuses on giving you a sound academic base in the core disciplines of business management, with a particular focus on the international business environment.
-It will help you develop an understanding of the global business environment in which airlines and airports operate through the study of economics, human resource, marketing and finance.
+Our multidisciplinary course will focus on giving you a firm academic base in the core disciplines of aviation management, with a particular focus on the international business setting.
+It will help you develop an understanding of the global business environment in which airlines and airports operate through the study of economics, human resources, marketing and finance.